Covid-19 vaccination appointments now available in Ulster County

-- Kingston– Sign up to get vaccinated at Shandaken Town Hall or Ellenville High School.
+- County-run sites: Sign up to get vaccinated at the Hudson Valley Mall or Ellenville High School.

-- New Paltz- Sign up to receive the first dose of the Pfizer vaccine at the Ulster County Fairgrounds, 249 Libertyville Road.
+- State-run site: Sign up to receive the first dose of the Pfizer vaccine at the Ulster County Fairgrounds, 249 Libertyville Road, New Paltz

 Need transportation?
 County buses will offer free rides to vaccination centers on its fixed routes.
 It will also accommodate those over the age of 60 and those with disabilities with curb-to-curb transportation.
 All rides must be reserved in advance by calling (845) 334-8120 between the hours of 9 a.m. and 4 p.m., Monday through Friday at least one day before your vaccination, and on the Friday before a Monday appointment.